 The frequency and severity of violent crime on and around our campuses and across the city of Baltimore is untenable, and active shooters in Maryland and across the U.S. have tragically targeted schools and places of employment with disturbing frequency.
-After nearly a year of careful study and community discussions, it is our firm conviction that a small, university-based, community-oriented and research-backed police department is essential to address these unacceptable levels of violence in and around our campuses.
+After nearly a year of careful study and community discussions, it is our firm conviction that a small, university-based, community-oriented and research-backed police department can contribute meaningfully to public safety in Baltimore and is essential to address these unacceptable levels of violence in and around our campuses.

-A Johns Hopkins police department, accountable to our community, the city and the state, would be empowered to address violent crime, including active shooters, closing a gap in our current security operation.
+A Johns Hopkins police department, accountable to our community, the city and the state, will be empowered to address violent crime, including active shooters, and will close an unnecessary gap in our current security operation.

 Yes.
 Over the course of the last year Johns Hopkins committed to a vigorous research program that included a review of available academic literature about public safety and university policing, peer benchmarking and identification of best practices.
 We reviewed scores of scholarly articles on a wide range of relevant topics from the root causes of violent crime to the impact of policing approaches on different groups of people.